zainab-tariq/React-meetup-project/README.md

 ### 10-react-hook-input-validation
 A test application for email and password input validation by using the useState, useEffect, useReducer, useContext, and useRef hooks in react

+### 011-food-ordering-project
+A dummy food ordering app where you can
+- add food items to a cart
+- choose the amount of items
+- cutomize the card
+the prices are calculated automatically